The Village of Billingford

 The Parish Council is currently made up of 6 Councillors, who represent the village on various matters.
 The Parish Council has one vacancy.
 It is the third tier of local government, after Norfolk County Council and Breckland District Council.

-The parish council meets every three months, usually on a Tuesday, in the Village Hall, with the meeting starting at 7.30 p.m.
+The parish council meets every three months, usually on a Tuesday, in the Village Hall, with the meeting starting at 7.30 p.m. but at the moment the Playing field is being used for meetings.
 The Public is very welcome to attend the meetings.
 At the meetings a variety of topics are discussed, including Planning Applications.
+Anyone interested in attending the meetings should check the notice board and website, which will display the Public Notice showing the venue, time and agenda.
 The Parish Council now has a part share in a SAM2 speeding sign, which is sited in the village occasionally.
 There is also an active Community Speedwatch group.
 The Parish Council maintains a notice board, 3 dog bins and has recently renewed the play equipment.
 It also maintains 2 street lights and informs the Highways Department of issues that need their attention.

 Important documents are display on this website and on the Notice Board.